 You may be farther from Florence’s historical center, but that doesn’t mean there’s not much to see.
 Actually, you’ll be close to two beautiful Florence landmarks: Palazzo Pitti and the Boboli Gardens.

 Or you can take a walk around Piazza Santo Spirito: it’s a perfect example of the real atmosphere of this area!

 This neighborhood is very nice during the day, but it comes to life at night, and you can choose between several pubs and clubs where you can dance until your feet are gone.

 My brother lives nearby, and thus, I have a soft spot for the Santa Croce neighborhood.
 The district owes its name to the beautiful Santa Croce basilica, one of the most stunning churches in Florence.
 The basilica is home to some of the most remarkable works of art from the late Middle Ages and the Renaissance.
 The Peruzzi and Bardi chapels, which Giotto decorated between 1320 and 1325, are among the unmissable Florence landmarks.
 Santa Croce also houses the tombs of many notable Italian artists, scientists, and popes, among which Michelangelo, Gioacchino Rossini, and Galileo Galilei.

 The Santa Croce district is the perfect area to stay in Florence if you want to experience more local life.
 Here, you’ll find small cafès where residents gather, tiny bakeries, and a few excellent restaurants.
 The Sant’Ambrogio market is definitely worth visiting to spot the locals buying groceries and delicacies at the stalls.

 Piazzale Michelangelo (and surroundings)

-Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since find a parking spot in Florence center is difficult and pricey.
+Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since finding a parking spot in the Florence center is difficult and pricey.